saurav2942/Anonymous-Tg-Bot/README.md

 7. **Run Your Bot:**

-   Start your Node.js application to run the bot.
+   Start your Node.js application in terminal to run the bot.

    ```bash
    node index.js